kaytaffer/IV1201-Go-Hire/README.md

 ## service/
 `PersonService` - Service Class that handles business logic related to persons.

+`SpringDataJpaUserDetailsService` - Used by Spring Security AuthenticationManager for fetching user information when authenticating.

 ### exceptions/
-`LoginFailedException` - Exception thrown then the logging in of a user to the application fails.

 `UserCreationFailedException` - Exception thrown when the creation of a new user to the application fails.

+`UserNotFoundException` - Exception thrown when requesting a user which does not exist in the database.

 ## repository/
 `PersonRepository` - Repository responsible for accessing data related to a `PersonEntity`.